SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```

-The following script shows the use of the message `selectPathByItems:scrollToSelection:`, which allows selecting elements by specifying a group of items and asking the tree to scroll to the selection.
+The following script shows the use of the message `selectPathByItems:scrollToSelection:`, which allows selecting elements by specifying a list of items (a path from the root to the selected item) and asking the tree to scroll to the selection.
 Figure *@figTreeselect@* shows the result.

 ```